epinio/docs/docs/installation/install_epinio.md

 instead, by setting this value to `false` and using [the relevant global values](https://github.com/epinio/helm-charts/blob/b389a4875af9f03b484a911c49a14f834ba04b64/chart/epinio/values.yaml#L107-L111) to point to the desired container registry.

+## Upgrade

+### Breaking Changes & Migrations

+#### 1.12 to 1.13

+Epinio 1.13 rehomes configurations for the staging workloads to a more Kubernetes-standardized format that supports a larger variety of configs.
+These are no longer configured via ENV variables on the Epinio Server or through CLI flags but rather read from an in-cluster ConfigMap at staging time.

+Documentation has been udpated for both the [Epinio Server](https://github.com/epinio/epinio?tab=readme-ov-file#112-to-113) and the [Epinio Helm Chart](https://github.com/epinio/helm-charts/tree/main/chart/epinio#112-to-113).
+These READMEs go into detail describing the changes to the environment variables, CLI flags, and changes to the `values.yaml` interface.
+Please refer to these before upgrading to **1.13**.